allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

 Our migration to Cloud is an ongoing process.
 This may be a never ending challenge as both Cloud and our organization evolve.
 We needed to create a whole new environment that would be both flexible and invisible to the users.
 By using some simple patterns and components we encapsulated infrastructure provisioning in components used for microservices.
 Additionally those components are testable and extendable which helps adapt to changes and users’ feedback.

 At the moment of writing this the solution has been running in production for six months.
-More than one thousand deployments have been made to production and countless to dev and test.
+More than one thousand deployments have been made to production and countless more to dev and test.
-I hope this post could inspire you to think about Cloud provisioning in new terms.
+I hope this post will spark your creativity and inspire new ways of thinking about Cloud provisioning.